HTTPArchive/almanac.httparchive.org/src/content/en/2022/capabilities.md

 };

 if (navigator.canShare(data)) {
+  try {
     await navigator.share(data);
+  catch (err) {
+    console.error(err.name, err.message);
   }
+}
 ```

 The Web Share API is available on modern versions of Chrome, Edge, and Safari.
-For Chrome, though, it is only supported on Windows and Chrome OS.
+For Chrome, though, it is only supported on Windows and ChromeOS.

-### Growth of Web Share API
+### Growth of the Web Share API

 {{ figure_markup(
   image="Web-Share-API-Usage.png",